Frequently Asked Questions?

 2. Where do we park?
-There is no parking on the Maine State Pier as it is a government property.
+There is no parking on the Maine State Pier.
 You can park anywhere in downtown Portland, and there are multiple designated public parking areas.
 The closest parking garage that usually has availability is Ocean Gateway Garage.
 Unfortunately, Casco Bay Parking Garage located nearest to our dock does not often have availability.

 3. Do we need to bring our own life jackets?
 No. Both our schooners are equipped with life jackets for adults and children.
 You are not required to wear a life jacket.
-If you think you would be more comfortable wearing one, please bring feel free to bring your own or use one of ours.
-Please ask a deckhand for assistance.
+If you think you would be more comfortable wearing one, feel free to bring your own or use one of ours.
+Please ask a crew member for assistance.

 4. When should I arrive?
 Please arrive at the dock no later than 15 minutes before the scheduled departure time of the cruise.
 If you arrive early you can check-in at any time.

 5. Can I bring my own food and drinks?
 Yes.
 You are welcome to bring aboard food and drink, including beer and wine.

 6. What is your cancellation/rescheduling policy?
 Tickets are nonrefundable unless we cancel the sail due to weather or other circumstances.
 In that situation we will try to reschedule the sail, but if rescheduling is not an option, then you will receive a full refund.

 7. Should I tip the crew?
 A gratuity is customary and is typically a standard service-based gratuity of 15-20%.